OutSystems/docs-support/src/error/inbl/inbl-gen-50028.md

 ---
-summary:
+summary: There was an unexpected error.
+If the problem persists, contact OutSystems Support.
 tags:
-en_title: OS-INBL-GEN-50028
 ---

-# OS-INBL-GEN-50028 - There was an unexpected error.
-If the problem persists, contact OutSystems Support
+# OS-INBL-GEN-50028

 ## Error message

 `There was an unexpected error.
-If the problem persists, contact OutSystems Support`
+If the problem persists, contact OutSystems Support.`

 ## Cause